Inzhenerka/docs.getdbt.tech/website/snippets/_fusion-supported-packages.md

 Additionally, the Fivetran `source` and `transformation` packages have been combined into a single package.
 If you manually installed source packages like `fivetran/github_source`, you need to ensure `fivetran/github` is installed and deactivate the transformation models.

-Package maintainers that would like make their package compatible with <Constant name="fusion"/> can refer to the [Fusion package compatibility guide](/guides/fusion-package-compat) for instructions.
+Package maintainers that would like make their package compatible with <Constant name="fusion"/> can refer to the [Fusion package upgrade guide](/guides/fusion-package-compat) for instructions.